-Alternatively, do yoga with friends.
-You could decide to do this physically and go round to one another’s houses - or commit to doing an online class at the same time / day each week.
-This keeps you motivated and you can share your experiences.
+When you’re starting out, practice a class or sequence that you enjoy so you’ll have an incentive to roll out your mat.
+What about putting some music on or practising with friends?
+You could decide to do this physically (social distancing rules permitting) – or commit to doing an online class at the same time / day each week.
+This helps to keep you motivated and you can share your experiences.

 8. Don’t forget about meditation and Pranayama

-A home practice can be a great opportunity to build a meditation and pranayama practice – especially if your studio class doesn’t usually include time for it.
-Even five minutes of ujjayi breathing incorporated into your asana practice will leave you feeling centered and relaxed.
+A home yoga practice can be a great opportunity to build a meditation and pranayama practice – especially if your studio class doesn’t usually include time for it.
+Even five minutes of ujjayi breathing incorporated into your asana practice will leave you feeling more centered and relaxed.
 If you think you’re not a ‘meditation person’, this article may change your mind.

-9. Stick with it
+9. See it through

 10. …but at the same time, cut yourself some slack 🙂